 Collaborative care models are in the healthcare spotlight these days.
 Although the terms collaborative care and integrated care can vary in meaning, they are often used interchangeably.
-The purpose of this model of care is to bring behavioral health and primary care providers together to provide patients with whole-person care, thus improving healthcare delivery.
+The purpose of this model of care is to bring behavioral health and primary care providers (PCPs) together to provide patients with whole-person care, thus improving healthcare delivery.

 As integrated care models gain popularity, care managers, patients, and providers alike still have questions about how they work.
 Not only is it important to understand the various meanings of the different terms for collaborative and integrated care, but it is also helpful to be aware of the many benefits of this care model, as well as the steps and technologies needed for its proper implementation.
 Read on to find the answers to these questions and more.

 When addressing the topic of the “collaborative care model,” it helps to take a step back and consider the different meanings this term has.
 Collaborative care refers to a spectrum of care models – or think of it as a broader term encompassing types of care models with more specific meanings.
 Among these are coordinated care, co-located care, integrated care, and more.